llnoor/CPP_Containers/to_do_list.md

-- is it necessary to check dereferenced iterators after clearing a container?
+- list: is it necessary to check dereferenced iterators after clearing a container?
+- list: running valgrind with -s flag reveals new errors
+- all: add copy assignment operators (not necessary though)